Teach Next Year

 Teach Next Year is designed for college graduates who have completed an academic major in an appropriate discipline, who have exemplary records of leadership and achievement, and who are committed to a career in urban teaching.
 Graduate course work will be concurrently delivered to supplement and enrich the teaching experiences.

-Participants will be full partners in this school-university collaboration dedicated to enhancing learning for all students at Dorchester Education Complex and strengthening teacher preparation at the University of Massachusetts Boston and for the Boston Public Schools.
+Participants will be full partners in this school-university collaboration dedicated to enhancing learning for all students and strengthening teacher preparation at the University of Massachusetts Boston and for the Boston Public Schools.

 Teach Next Year begins in late June, moves into the high school in September, and remains primarily school-based for the remainder of the year.
 Participants work in various roles with high school students–initially as tutors, co-teachers, and student teachers–and by mid-year as full time teachers with a reduced assignment.

-Teach Next Year is designed to build on the interests and expertise of its students, faculty, and the students at Dorchester Education Complex.
-Because it is an intensive site-based educational experience, it provides the support of professors, practitioners, and colleagues, while supplying the challenge of study, practice, and exploration.
+Teach Next Year is designed to build on the interests and expertise of its students, faculty, and the students at our partner schools.
+Because it is an intensive, site-based educational experience, TNY provides the support of professors, practitioners, and colleagues, while supplying the challenge of study, practice, and exploration.